 Lambda Phi Epsilon is committed to achieving the following goals when looking to expand:

-We strike to make the Greek experience a safer one.
+We strive to make the fraternal experience a safer one.
 Members who are initiated into Lambda Phi Epsilon Fraternity voluntarily accept membership into an organization of men dedicated to the advancement of its mission, vision, and values so that future generations may enjoy it.
-That means that each of us—alumni advisor, house corporation member, Greek advisor, staff member, chapter president, or undergraduate member—is called upon to see that the risk management policies established here are adhered to and enforced.
+That means that each of us—alumni advisor, house corporation member, Greek advisor, staff member, chapter president, or undergraduate member—is called upon to see that the conduct policies established here are adhered to and enforced.
 Without such a collective effort, the deeds of a few will erase the good work of the many.